 So the next time you want to have any type of assessment done, do yourself a favour and research the assessor.
 Get references.
 Call the references.
 If you are going to spend money on this assessment, and time to complete it and discuss it, spend one extra hour or two interviewing references.

 If you can’t do that, such as in the case of assessments you need as part of your job, there are still things you can do.
 Find out the name of the assessment, before or after you’re assessed.
 Then do a bit of online research about what that assessment is supposed to identify.

 Also, read up on how it can be misused, and the harm it can cause.
 It’s not fun reading, but at least you’ll be ‘vaccinated’ against the worst impacts.

 In addition, consider paying to get a second opinion.
-A few bucks can be worth you preventing your self-confidence taking a beating.
-Low self-esteem can impact your lifetime earning potential, which is a lot more than a few coins.
+A few dollars can prevent your self-confidence taking a beating.
+Low self-esteem can impact your lifetime earning potential, which is a lot more than the cost of a second opinion.